lundinAxel/C-Memory-Pool-Allocator/README.md

-# C-Memory-Allocator
+# C-Memory-Pool-Allocator
-A memory allocator in C
+A memory pool allocator in C